5 Top Tips for Managing Stress at University

 Yes, you want to get that mark you’ve been busting a gut for.
 Yes, you’re juggling a full-time course, part-time job and all-the-time FOMO.

 But when it all gets a bit much, make some time for you.
-Run yourself a hot bubble bath, play with a pet* or binge a Netflix series.
+Run yourself a hot bubble bath, play with a pet or go for a walk in the park.
 Whatever makes YOU happy.

 It is technically possible to survive on three hours sleep and a diet of Pot Noodles, Monster Munch multipacks and dodgy kebabs.